goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 (If you are not familiar with the idea of RL, I will recommend checking this small [course](https://huggingface.co/learn/deep-rl-course/unit0/introduction) by HuggingFace out)

-**The Problem**
+**Problem**

-Training a RL system requires researchers to make a well define reward system, Which grows with complexity of system, Making it infeasible to train large RL systems.
+> Training a RL system requires researchers to make a well define reward system, Which grows with complexity of system, Making it infeasible to train large RL systems.

 For example, it is tough to quantitavily define a good joke.
 One can only compare a good one, from a bad one.

 [Add image below, left side simple puzzle, right side complex puzzle]

-**Solution Proposed** :
+**Solution** :

-One possible solution is to allow a human to provide feedback on the agents's current behaviour and use this feedback to define the task.
+> One possible solution is to allow a human to provide feedback on the agents's current behaviour and use this feedback to define the task.
 But this poses another problem, this would require hundreds of hours as well as domain experience.

 [Show image of a man sitting tirelessly through 1000 of hours of RL]

 An ideal solution will

 1. Enable us to solve tasks about which we can tell the desired behaviour but not necessarily demostrate or describe it.
 2. Allows systems to learn from non-expert users
 3. Scales to large problems
 4. Is economical

 In their experiment, the researchers asked labellers to compare short video clips of the agent's behaviour.
 They found that by using a small sample of clips they were able to train the system to behave as desired.

 [Add section, show lot of frames from a video, human is only shown part of it]

 ![Image of RLHF](/assets/blog_assets/evolution_of_llms/1.webp)

-The human observes the agent acting in the *enviornment* it then gives he's feedback.
-Which is taken by *reward predictor* which numerical defines the reward.
-Which is sent to the *RL algorithm* this updates the agent based on the feedback and observation from the enviorment.
+The human observes the agent acting in the _enviornment_ it then gives he's feedback.
+Which is taken by _reward predictor_ which numerical defines the reward.
+Which is sent to the _RL algorithm_ this updates the agent based on the feedback and observation from the enviorment.
 That then changes the action of the agent.

 This sounds simple enough in principle, but how do you teach a model to learn from these preferences.
 I.e reward modeling.

 > Note: We will be talking more in depth about RL algorithms in the next section.
 The topics in RL are rather complicated and usually talked in the end after an LLM is trained.
 So you can skip this part for now if it is daunting.

 **Reward predictor in RLHF**